Trinity Capital Inc. Announces - GuruFocus.com

 PHOENIX, Aug.
 15, 2022

 PHOENIX, Aug.
-15, 2022 /PRNewswire/ -- Trinity Capital Inc. (Nasdaq: TRIN) ("Trinity" or the "Company"), a leading provider of debt and equipment financing to venture capital backed growth stage companies, today announced that it has commenced an underwritten public offering of $50.0 million of shares of its common stock.
-In connection with the proposed offering, Trinity intends to grant the underwriters a 30-day option to purchase additional shares of its common stock.
+15, 2022 /PRNewswire/ -- Trinity Capital Inc. ("Trinity") (NASDAQ: TRIN, TRINL), an internally managed business development company, today announced that it has priced an underwritten public offering of $55.0 million of shares of its common stock at a public offering price of $15.33 per share.
+The offering was upsized from its announced offering size of $50.0 million of its shares.
+In connection with the proposed offering, Trinity has granted the underwriters a 30-day option to purchase up to 538,160 additional shares of its common stock.
 All of the shares of common stock to be sold in the offering are to be sold by Trinity.
-The offering is subject to general market conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the size or terms of the offering.
+The completion of the offering is subject to customary closing conditions.
+The shares of common stock are expected to be delivered on August 18, 2022.

 Trinity intends to use the net proceeds from this offering to pay down a portion of its existing indebtedness outstanding under its KeyBank Credit Facility, to make investments in accordance with its investment objective and investment strategy, and for general corporate purposes.

-Keefe, Bruyette & Woods, Inc., A Stifel Company, Morgan Stanley, UBS Investment Bank and Wells Fargo Securities are acting as joint-lead book-running managers for the offering.
+Keefe, Bruyette & Woods, A Stifel Company, Morgan Stanley, UBS Investment Bank and Wells Fargo Securities are acting as joint-lead book-running managers for the offering.
 Goldman Sachs & Co.
-LLC is acting as a joint book-running manager in the offering.
+LLC is acting as a joint book-running manager for the offering.
+Oppenheimer & Co., Ladenburg Thalmann and Compass Point are acting as co-managers for the offering.

-The shares will be sold pursuant to an effective shelf registration statement on Form N-2 that has been filed with, and has been declared effective by, the Securities and Exchange Commission (SEC).
+The shares are being sold pursuant to an effective shelf registration statement on Form N-2 that has been filed with, and has been declared effective by, the Securities and Exchange Commission (SEC).

 Investors are advised to carefully consider the investment objectives, risks and charges and expenses of Trinity before investing.
 The preliminary prospectus, dated August 15, 2022, and accompanying prospectus, dated January 27, 2022, each of which has been filed with the SEC, contain a description of these matters and other important information about Trinity and should be read carefully before investing.